kyphan38/arca/assets/docs/2-technologies/devops tools/jenkins/interpolation.md

 Double quotes vs. single quotes

 - Double quotes `"..."`: Creates a GString (Groovy String).
 It supports interpolation.
-Jenkins will scan this string for `${...}` expressions, evaluate them, and substitute the results.
+Jenkins will scan this string for `${...}` expressions, evaluate them, and substitute the results
 - Single quotes `'...'`: Creates a standard java.lang.String.
 It does NOT support interpolation.
 It treats every character literally

 ```bash